mssfoobar/docs/docs/40_modules/60_wfe/Designer Suite/workflow_designer.md

 ### Switch
-A Switch is an exclusive gateway which will only proceed when the condition defined inside the flow is true.
+A switch is an exclusive gateway which will only proceed when the condition defined inside the flow is true.
 If there are conflicting conditions, the lowest flow order number will take precedence over others.

 ![Switch](images/wfd_switch.gif)